laitanawe/nextflow-programming/_episodes/05-nextflow-dsl2-subworkflows.md

     include { index } from './modules/index' // './modules/some_module' //Cut and Paste index block into ./modules/index.nf
     include { quant } from './modules/quant' // './modules/other_module' //Cut and Paste index block into ./modules/quant.nf
     include { fastqc } from './modules/fastqc' // './modules/another_more_module' //Cut and Paste index block into ./modules/fastqc.nf
-    include { multiqc } from './modules/multiqc' // './modules/one_more_module' //Cut and Paste index block into ./modules/multiqc.nf
+    include { multiqc } from './modules/multiqc' // './modules/one_more_module' //Cut and Paste index block into ./modules/multiqc.nf.
+You can also include as an alias e.g. include { multiqc as multiqc_rep } from './modules/multiqc'

 //  The default subworkflow
 workflow rnaseq_sub {

-take:
-  transcriptome
-  read_pairs_ch

-main:
+take:                               // Input data. transcriptome read_pairs_ch

-  index( transcriptome )
-  fastqc( read_pairs_ch )
-  quant( index.out, read_pairs_ch )
+main:                               // Specify the steps.
+Each step is typically a Nextflow module/process. index( transcriptome ) fastqc( read_pairs_ch ) quant( index.out, read_pairs_ch )

-emit:
+emit:                               // Output(s) of the subworkflow.
   fastqc.out.mix( quant.out ).collect()
 }